 Register your business as per the laws of the state your business operates.
-For example, in India, the first thing to do is to set up a legal entity like LLP, partnership or a Private Limited Company.
+For example, in India, the first thing to do is to set up a legal entity like LLP, partnership, or a Private Limited Company.
 Home based business owners usually operate in proprietorship or as a limited liability company (LLC).
 In the USA, apart from the legalities, a Federal Tax ID is required too along with a seller’s permit.
-Some of the essential documents you might need to sort out the legalities in your business would be a valid Business License, Non-Disclosure agreement, Insurance Policy, Employment agreement, Operating agreements and so on.
+Some of the essential documents you might need to sort out the legalities in your business would be a valid Business License, Non-Disclosure agreement, Insurance Policy, Employment agreement, Operating agreements, and so on.

 Get all the legal aspects of your business sorted and if needed, consult an experienced tax professional or an attorney too to seek any kind of legal and financial assistance.
 In India, the soap making process should conform to the Drugs and Cosmetics Act and Rule, in addition to the Bio-Medical Waste Rule.
 FDA regulation is a must too to make sure that your products are not adulterated or misbranded.
-Since your products would need packaging, they must comply with Fair Packaging and labeling act.
+Since your products would need packaging, they must comply with the Fair Packaging and labeling act.

 Decide Soap Price

 Prices should not be charged too high or too low.
-Also, the factors to keep in mind before setting up the prices would be front up costs like transportation, supplies etc. Compute the cost of one product and then add margins to it, to be able to leave margins on every purchase.
+Also, the factors to keep in mind before setting up the prices would be front up costs like transportation, supplies, etc. Compute the cost of one product and then add margins to it, to be able to leave margins on every purchase.
 Also, consider reducing rates on bulk orders and roll out schemes like “buy 3, get 1 free’ and so on as and when needed.

 Attend local business networking agents.
 Gain network with other soap manufacturers that can help you in getting great insights into the soap making business.
-Distribute freebies during your product launch at local shops, boutique stores or gift shops.
+Distribute freebies during your product launch at local shops, boutique stores, or gift shops.
 Give discounts on your products.

 Make Sellers Channel

 Once you are ready to legally sell your product, the real challenge kicks in.
 At this stage, all the hard work done till now into setting up your business starts to take shape and is in dire need of getting sustained.
-Since a soap business is primarily a B2B type of a business, not much emphasize need to be given in selling directly to consumers.
+Since a soap business is primarily a B2B type of business, not much emphasis needed to be given in selling directly to consumers.
 Focus on maximizing your B2B channels to the maximum.
 Salespeople should directly approach retailers and wholesalers to promote their brand.
-You can also give offers to retailers also in the beginning so that they only sell or at least introduce your products to their customers.
-Offer some perks or discounts to shop owners to improve your sales like a short domestic or an international trip, a year-long free supply of your products and so on.
+You can also give offers to retailers in the beginning so that they only sell or at least introduce your products to their customers.
+Offer some perks or discounts to shop owners to improve your sales like a short domestic or an international trip, a year-long free supply of your products, and so on.

 Soaps can be easily sold at various markets and nearby events.
 Traveling outside your local area can increase your potential customer base significantly.
-Some of the opportunities that you can explore in order to sell your product are:
+Some of the opportunities that you can explore to sell your product are:

 - Local co-ops and Natural product stores